iot-bus/iot-bus.github.io/docs/source/tutorials/iot-bus-mozilla-led.rst

     }
     lastOn = on;

-in the loop function, the latest state of the adapter is obtained.
+In the loop function, the latest state of the adapter is obtained.
 If we had changed the state of the LED locally we would need to call the update function to have it reflected through the gateway.
 We get that current value of the property ledOn.
 And we use it to set the value of the LED. if it has changed we print the changed value to the serial monitor.